rzwang111/rzwang111/README.md

 ### Hi there 👋

-✨ Graduate Student, supervisored by @huanlezhang1342
+✨ Graduate Student, supervisored by @Huanle Zhang

 🔬 I'm working on Cross Modal Generation.

 <!--